astral-sh/ruff-vscode/README.md

 - Commands like `Fix all` and `Quick Fix` have not yet been implemented. (code actions should still work, though)
 - Hierarchial configuration for individual files is not yet supported.
 At the moment, the language server uses the `ruff.toml` / `pyproject.toml` at the workspace root to configure the formatter and linter.
 - Jupyter Notebook files are not supported yet.
 - Using local Ruff binaries is not yet supported.
-At the moment, the extension will always use the bundled Ruff binary. (version `0.3.3`)
+At the moment, the extension will always use the bundled Ruff binary. (`v0.3.3`)

 To use the new Rust-based language server, you'll need to enable the "Experimental Server" setting and reload the extension.
 Please report any issues you have to the Github issue tracker.